 The perfect life, right?
 Not quite.
 Midge’s husband, Joel, fancies himself a standup comedian, but he’s not, really.
 Midge supports his desires, but soon discovers he’s stealing material from Bob Newhart.
 Even worse, Joel’s been cheating with his secretary.
 So much for that Rabbi-and-brisket infused bliss.
-On Yom Kippur no less, Joel announces he leaving Midge for his secretary . . . and here comes that scene.
+On Yom Kippur no less, Joel announces he’s leaving Midge for his secretary . . . and here comes that scene.

 Joel packs and leaves, inspiring Midge to inebriate herself on kosher wine.
 Her parents blame her for her marital demise, her orderly world is crumbling, and so why not storm out of the house without bothering to change out of her negligee and robe, sheets to the wind, and take a cab straight to the Village club where her husband regularly befouls Bob Newhart’s best work?
 She storms on to the stage, snatches the microphone, and breaks into an impromptu but inspired spritz about the massive shit the Universe has taken on her life.
-It’s foul, it’s funny, even if her pain’s blindingly evident, and she ends by exposing her breasts to the audience to show what Joe’s giving up.
+It’s foul, it’s funny, even if her pain’s blindingly evident, and she ends by exposing her breasts to the audience to show what Joel’s giving up.
 Enter New York’s finest who arrest Midge for public indecency.
 Out of the club she goes, right into a waiting police car . . . where she encounters Lenny Bruce.

 Almighty Zeus.
 I couldn’t breathe at this point.

-None other than Lenny Bruce could illustrate what’s revealed in that moment, the hypocrisy of not only Midge’s life but that of 1950s America altogether, and thus Sherman-Palladino and company brilliantly set the tone for her show.
+None other than Lenny Bruce could illustrate what’s revealed in that moment, the hypocrisy of not only Midge’s life but that of 1950s America altogether, and thus Sherman-Palladino brilliantly set the tone for her show.

 Originally, Sherman-Palladino had intended Lenny Bruce to appear only in the first episode for the purpose I describe above and to inspire Midge toward a standup career of her own.
 But the chemistry between Rachel Brosnahan’s Midge and Luke Kirby’s Lenny captured viewers’ hearts so mightily she couldn’t not have the pair interact more regularly.
-Along the way, fans began shipping the duo, hoping for romantic developments.
+Along the way, fans began shipping them, hoping for romantic developments.
 Christine Laskodi of Tell-Tale TV summarizes the moment when it almost did: